mars-protocol/whitepaper/README.md

 To achieve this vision, the Mars smart contracts must deploy on a highly performant, decentralised platform offering a thriving DeFi ecosystem with many potential integrations and demand for leverage.

 There are a few Cosmos chains which fulfil these requirements and have a chance of becoming an active Cosmos DeFi hub.
-The Red Bank should exist wherever there’s demand for liquidity, and ideally Mars would be present on each of these chains rather than selecting a single platform and wedding its fate to it.
+The Red Bank should exist wherever there’s demand for liquidity, and ideally, Mars would be present on each of these chains rather than selecting a single platform and wedding its fate to it.
 Crucially, Mars should be present on these chains natively since a competitive DeFi experience requires atomic, synchronous composability, which cannot be achieved by cross-chain calls.

 This is the rationale that underpins the Mars Hub and Outpost topology, which is illustrated below in Fig. 2.
 Each outpost is an integrated DeFi experience native to a specific chain which connects to the Mars Hub - a Cosmos SDK chain.<a href="#note1" id="note1ref"><sup>1</sup></a>